-The Annual Internal Audit Report for the financial year 2018/2019 incorporating the Audit Manager's opinion has been produced and reported to the Council's Audit Committee.
-Based upon the work undertaken during the year Internal Audit gave a satisfactory opinion on the internal control environment, risk management arrangements and governance arrangements for 2018/2019.
+The Annual Internal Audit Report for the financial year 2019/2020 incorporating the Audit Manager's opinion has been produced and will be reported to the Council's Audit Committee.
+Based upon the work undertaken during the year Internal Audit will give their opinion on the internal control environment, risk management arrangements and governance arrangements for 2019/2020.